thrackle-io/rules-engine/docs/src/src/protocol/economic/IRuleProcessor.sol/interface.IRuleProcessor.md

 ### checkTokenMaxDailyTrades

-*This function receives a rule id, which it uses to get the NFT Trade Counter rule to check if the transfer is valid.*
+*This function receives a rule id, which it uses to get the TokenMaxDailyTrades rule to check if the transfer is valid.*

 ```solidity